 He won prizes as a piper, dancer and athlete early in his career, though he would not win the premier prizes until 1956, having been talked into returning to the competition platform by friends a few years earlier.
 He justified their faith in him by achieving the extraordinary feat of winning the Gold Medals at Oban and Inverness in the same year at the age of 55.

 D. R. MacLennan (Donald) died on February 7, 1984. the then Pipe Major John A. MacLellan,of the Army School of Piping, piped at his funeral.

-The photograph below is dated March 23rd 1974 and is of members and friends of the Eagle Pipers’ Society at their annual dinner in the Merlin Hotel in Edinburgh.
+The photograph right is dated March 23rd 1974 and is of members and friends of the Eagle Pipers’ Society at their annual dinner in the Merlin Hotel in Edinburgh.